Carl Aaron Swensson

-Carl Aaron Swensson (June 25, 1857 – February 16, 1904) was an American Lutheran minister and founder and President of Bethany College.
+Carl Aaron Swensson (June 25, 1857 – February 16, 1904) was an American Lutheran minister and founder and president of Bethany College.

 Background

 Carl Aaron Swensson was born at Chandler's Valley near Sugar Grove, Pennsylvania.
 He was a son of Jonas and Maria (Blixt) Swensson and the eldest in a family of seven children.
 His parents came to America in 1856 from Småland, Sweden.
 His father, Jonas Swensson, a minister of the Swedish Lutheran Church, was president of the Augustana Synod of the Swedish Lutheran churches in America.

 As a youth he attended a parochial school at Andover, Illinois.
 He graduated with the class of 1877 from Augustana College at Rock Island, Illinois.
-The same year, he entered the Theological Seminary and was graduated in June 1879.
+The same year, he entered the theological seminary and was graduated in June 1879.
 He was ordained as a minister of the Swedish Lutheran Church of the Augustana Synod on June 22, 1879.

 Career

-Dr. Swensson accepted a call from the Swedish Lutheran Church at Lindsborg, Kansas.
-He succeeded Rev. Dr. Olof Olsson, Lindsborg's Swedish immigrant pioneer leader who later became President of the Augustana College in Rock Island, Illinois.
+Swensson accepted a call from the Swedish Lutheran Church at Lindsborg, Kansas.
+He succeeded Rev. Dr. Olof Olsson, Lindsborg's Swedish immigrant pioneer leader who later became president of the Augustana College in Rock Island, Illinois.
 Bethany College was founded in the sacristy of Bethany Lutheran Church on October 15, 1881.

-Dr. Swensson received his A. M. from Augustana College in 1889; his Ph.
-D. from the University of Upsala, in 1893; his D. D. from Thiel College, Greenville, Pennsylvania, and from Augustana College, Rock Island, Illinois.
+Swensson received his A.M. from Augustana College in 1889; his Ph.D. from the University of Upsala, in 1893; his D. D. from Thiel College, Greenville, Pennsylvania, and from Augustana College, Rock Island, Illinois.
 He was decorated with the order of "Knights of the North Star" by King Oscar II of Sweden in 1901.
 He served as secretary of the General Council of the Lutheran Church of North America in 1885, and its president from 1893–1894.
 He was a member of the Kansas Legislature 1889–1890, having been elected to the Kansas House of Representatives.
 He was a delegate to the Republican Convention during 1896.
 He was president of the Kansas Teachers' Association 1889–1890.
 He was a member of the State Historical Society and of American Academy of Political and Social Science at the World's Columbian Exhibition in 1893.
 He was a member of the Building Committee for Sweden's Building at the St. Louis Exposition in 1904.